 The Science Library opened in 2001 in its present location, in the middle of the Oberlin College Science Center.
 The science collections have a much longer history, dating from the college founding in 1833 and housed in a number of different facilities over the years - most recently, the branch libraries in the Kettering Hall of Science (for chemistry, biology, geology and neuroscience) and a smaller reading room in Wright Hall of Physics (for physics and astronomy).

-The precise location of the former science library (see image below) is now a large expanse of lawn, anchored by a nicely-spreading cherry tree that was carefully saved during the demolition of the east half of Kettering Hall.
+The precise location of the former science library (see image below) is now a large expanse of lawn.
 The old physics reading room became an equipment storage area, in order to make room for the new lecture hall on the top floor of Wright Hall.

 Photograph at the top of the page: taken October 9, 2012, by Alison Ricker.

 |North is on the left side of this image.|